santisbon/icloud-flatpak/FLATHUB.md

 # Publishing to Flathub

-This guide covers the complete workflow for submitting your iCloud Services Flatpak to Flathub, the primary repository for Flatpak applications.
+This guide covers the complete workflow for submitting the iCloud Services Flatpak to Flathub, the primary repository for Flatpak applications.

 ## Prerequisites